mariovalney/cf7-html-email-template-extension/README.md

 * Added a filter for developers: "cf7hete_default_template" allow you to override the default template content.
 * Replaced "cf7hete-disable-ace-editor" filter by "cf7hete_disable_ace_editor".
 We kept the Backward compatibility.
+* Added a preview mail button on administration.

 ### 2.0.3 ###